 “This is insane, Prongs.
 Even for you,” Sirius says, turning to me for a look of agreement.

 “Yeah James,” I start carefully.
-“I’m not sure this is possible…How are we going to get there and back unseen?”
+“I’m not sure this is possible…how will we get into the Shack unseen?”

-“James, this is a disaster waiting to happen,“ Sirius says seriously, shaking his head.
+“James, this is a disaster waiting to happen,“ Sirius adds seriously, shaking his head.